![]() |

 Libby Purves writes in her

-foreword to Encompassing Britain: His fourth and latest book is Offshore, his personal view of a selection of Britain's islands.
-Peter's watercolours were successfully
+foreword to Encompassing Britain: His fourth book is Offshore, his personal view of a selection of Britain's islands.